Grislow/KnowledgeBase/resources/glossary.md

 If a code point can't be encoded in one UTF-16 code unite it is store in a [surrogate pair](#surrogate-pair).

+## Comman Line Interface(CLI)
+A program in which you type commands for the operating system to execute.

 ## Control character
 A character that is used to perform an action and has no literal meaning.
 Some popular examples are:
 * `^@` - __Null__ is used as a string terminator in the C programming language